 Music Education Assistantships

 There are several assistantships available to music education majors.
-Ten upper-division, graduate, and credential students receive $5000 each year to work 8-10 hours ($15+ per hour) each week in low socio-economic public schools surrounding the university.
+Upper-division, graduate, and credential students may receive up to $5000 each year to work 8-10 hours ($15+ per hour) each week in low socio-economic public schools surrounding the university.
 Another assistantship exists for a graduate student to help administer the program.
 All recipients must be members of the SJSU MENC Collegiate Chapter (see Student Organizations, 9.2) Students interested in these assistantships should contact the Music Education Coordinator.

 1.13.
 Student Leaves of Absence